LS2’s SHARP 4 star rated full face motorcycle helmet – the LS2 FF352 Rookie

 Of course, that shouldn’t be too much of a problem anyway if you wear decent ear plugs.

-Ventilation on the ventilation, except that the visor can fog up.
+No complaints on the ventilation, except that the visor can fog up.
 But that goes for any helmet without an anti-fog treatment on the visor.

 The FF352 Rookie has a single chin vent operated by a slider (that’s easy to use in gloves).